CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 ### HOARDS

 Certain items are _hoard items_.
-Such an item may only be played at a site that contains a hoard. ~~Each site with a Dragon automatic-attack (i.e., each Dragon's lair) contains a hoard.~~ <ins>Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard.</ins> A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.
+Such an item may only be played at a site that contains a hoard.
+Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard.[^dragon-hoard-errata] A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.

 {: .note-dk }
 > **Example:** You can not play a hoard minor item at Wellinghall after successfully influencing the _Ents of Fangorn_ like you can with a normal minor item.
 Wellinghall does not contain a hoard.

 ### MANIFESTATIONS OF DRAGONS

-Each of the nine unique Dragons (see above) has ~~three~~ <ins>four</ins> different _manifestations_:
+Each of the nine unique Dragons (see above) has four[^four-manifestations] different _manifestations_:

 **Basic** — In this manifestation a Dragon is in his standard active mode.
 Each of these manifestations is represented by a standard creature card (e.g., the cards for Smaug, Agburanar, Daelomin, and Leucaruth from _METW_).